-Geek Culture is more than an entertainment outlet and economic powerhouse, however, as it also encompasses a progressive philosophy that has influenced multiple generations.
-Equally important are the ways in which the basic tenets of Geek Culture – from comic books to science fiction to gaming – are increasingly being used as educational tools, charity vehicles, and the means for social change.
-Geek Frontiers spotlights all of these areas, as well as fan initiatives that transform Geek Culture into viable and unique experiences on the local level through art, music, and theater.
-Geek Culture has emerged into something larger than mere escapism, as well as a pathway to a better understanding of – and thus better – contemporary society.
+Geek culture is more than an entertainment outlet and economic powerhouse, however, as fans have increasingly used the basic tenets of geek culture – from comic books to science fiction to gaming – as charity vehicles and the means for social change.
+Geek Frontiers spotlights these efforts, as well as original fan creations in art, music, and theater that enhance the geek experience.
+In the twenty-first century, geek culture has emerged into something larger than mere escapism, as well as a pathway to a better understanding of – and thus better – contemporary society.

 Geek Frontiers has a sister site, Remixing History, that explores individual comic books and television episodes through the lens of the real-world events that shaped their narratives.
 By intertwining the fictional storylines with their factual counterparts, Remixing History creates a hybrid narrative that not only offers a unique perspective but serves as a gateway to further understanding of the past as well as present.
-Remixing history in such a fashion likewise demonstrates the educational potential of fictional narratives in both high school and college classrooms.
+The website also contains sections on nonprofit organizations promoting popular culture as an education tool and the efforts of college professors and high school teachers to incorporate pop culture into their classrooms.

-Geek Frontiers is a homage to those twin Frontiers, as well as a continuation of their spirit of discovery and hope for a better understanding of the world that surrounds us.
+Geek Frontiers is a homage to those twin frontiers, as well as a continuation of their spirit of discovery.
 Its mission is not as grandiose in scope, or even a call to action.
-It’s simply an exploration of what makes Geek Culture a prevailing culture in the twenty-first century, as well as the opportunities it provides for those willing to embrace it.
+In fact, Geek Frontier can best be considered as a “digital history database” more interested in preserving geek culture than offering the latest news in entertainment, as well as an exploration of what makes geek culture a prevailing culture in the twenty-first century.

 Anthony Letizia